Hi, I'm Shahriar šŸ‘‹

 Research:

 My research focuses on interpretable representation learning for temporal data with application in healthcare.
 I am specifically interested in developing machine learning methodology uncovering temporal representations that enhance our understanding of the evolving health status of patients, shedding light on the underlying mechanisms over time.
-I am also interested in the intersection of machine learning and information systems management, and how we can develop and utilize machine learning tools for high-stake decision making scenarios such as those prominent in healthcare management.
+I am also particularly interested in sequence models, especially how the next-token prediction paradigm in large language models shapes both their strengths and limitations, and how these models exhibit implicit forms of memory and reasoning that go beyond simple associative recall.
+In addition, I am interested in the intersection of machine learning and information systems management, and how we can develop and utilize machine learning tools for high-stakes decision-making scenarios such as those prominent in healthcare management, with a particular emphasis on causal inference and survival analysis.

 Research Interests: Representation Learning, Machine Learning for Healthcare, Multimodal Machine Learning, Decision Making, Reinforcement Learning, ML for Temporal Data, Interpretability